Separability Idempotents and Multiplier Algebras

-Hence, they are respectively the right and the left integrals. \snl vii) By the general theory, we know that the modular automorphisms are given by $S^2$. $\square$\einspr

-Remark that these integrals on $B$ and $C$ also exist when there are no integrals on $A$.
+here $\varepsilon$ is the counit of $A$.
+The separability idempotent is regular if the original weak multiplier Hopf algebra is regular.
+The modular automorphisms are the restrictions of the square $S^2$ of the antipode. \einspr

+This can be found in [VD-W4.v2].
+Indeed, in Theorem 2.18 of [VD-W4.v2], it is shown that $E$ is a separability idempotent in $M(B\ot C)$ where $B$ is the image of the source map $\varepsilon_s$ and $C$ the image of the target map $\varepsilon_t$.The antipodal maps are obtained by first extending the antipode to all of $M(A)$ and then as the restrictions of this extension to $B$ and $C$ respectively.
+Finally, in Proposition 2.20 of [VD-W4.v2], the formulas for the distinguished linear functionals $\varphi_B$ and $\varphi_C$ are obtained.
+The statement about regularity is found in Proposition 2.19 of [VD-W4.v2]. \snl Remark that the functionals $\varphi_B$ on $B$ and $\varphi_C$ on $C$ also exist when there are no integrals on $A$.
 This is different from the situation we had in the previous example with a discrete quantum group.
 In that case, the integrals on the legs of $E$ where the integrals on the original algebra $A$. \snl Also remark that this example is in fact essentially the general situation.
 Indeed, if we have a separability idempotent $E\in M(B\ot C)$, we can make the algebra $C\ot B$ into a regular weak multiplier Hopf algebra so that the canonical idempotent is $1\ot E\ot 1$ where the first $1$ is the identity in $M(C)$ and the second $1$ the identity in $M(B)$.
-For this example, one has precisely that $B\ot 1$ and $1\ot C$ are the images of the source and target maps respectively.
-See Proposition 3.3 in [VD-W4]. \nl\nl
+For this example, one has precisely that $1\ot B$ and $C\ot 1$ are the images of the source and target maps respectively.
+See Proposition 3.2 in [VD-W4.v2]. \nl\nl

-\bf 5.
-Conclusions and further research \rm \nl In this paper, we have studied separability idempotents $E$ in the multiplier algebra $M(B\ot C)$ where $B$ and $C$ are non-degenerate algebras over the complex numbers.
-One of the ingredients of the theory are the anti-isomorphisms $S:B\to C$ and $S':C\to B$ given by the formulas

-for $b\in B$ and $c\in C$.
-Another important feature is the existence of unique and faithful left and right integrals $\varphi$ and $\psi$ on $C$ and $B$ respectively, satisfying

-in $M(B)$ and $M(C)$ respectively. \snl A first example comes from a discrete quantum group $(A,\Delta)$ and $E=\Delta(h)$ where $h$ is the normalized cointegral.
-A second example comes from a regular weak multiplier Hopf algebra $(A,\Delta)$.
-Now $E$ is the canonical element and $B$ and $C$ are the images of the source and target maps.
-In fact, the second example is more or less universal in the sense that essentially every separability idempotent is of this form. \snl In the involutive case and when the integrals are positive, the situation is completely understood.
-This happens when $B$ and $C$ are direct sums of matrix algebras with the natural involutive structure.
-When the integrals are not positive, it probably makes litle sense to consider the involutive structure. \snl In the general case, there seems to be a more general concept, suggested at various places in the paper.
-Look at the following example.

-\inspr{5.1} Example \rm Consider the case of a regular multiplier Hopf algebra $(A,\Delta)$ of discrete type with a right cointegral $k$ satisfying $k^2=0$.
-This happens when $\varepsilon(k)=0$.
-Again let $E=\Delta(k)$.
-Of course, $E$ will no longer be an idempotent, but on the other hand, it will share many properties of a separability idempotent. \snl Indeed, first of all we have that